How to Start a SaaS Company

 • The PM needs to implement a structured review of the requirements and technical solutions.

 You’ll also need to sign up for a cloud platform to run your SaaS.
 Cloud computing technology can help you so that you don’t need to manage IT infrastructure.
-You can choose a Managed Cloud Services Provider (MCSP) like AWS, Google Cloud Platform, Microsoft Azure, etc. Your PM and software architect should choose the right kind of cloud platform for your SaaS startup.
+You can choose a Managed Cloud Services Provider (MCSP), such as AWS, Google Cloud Platform, Microsoft Azure, etc. Your PM and software architect should choose the right cloud platform for your SaaS startup.
 They have the following options:

 • IaaS (Infrastructure-as-a-Service): The MCSP manages the cloud infrastructure only.
 Your development team needs to do the rest.